Building this site with Hugo and GitHub Pages

 The resume page

 The main feature of the academic-cv template is the resume.
 All of the information that appears on the Resume page is stored in the content/authors/admin/_index.md file.
 Some of the information in that file, such as the “Interests” and “About Me” sections, is loaded on the Home page.
 One of the first things I did before setting my site live was to change all the information in that _index.md file to be personal to me, as well as replace the content/authors/admin/avatar.jpg image with my own headshot.
-For sections of the resume that I wasn’t interested in including, I simply commented them out.
+For sections of the resume that I wasn’t interested in including right away, I simply commented them out.
+This allows me to leave the structure of those sections in case I decide to include them later.

 Adding icons